fortmaad/fortmaad/README.md

 About Me:
 - 👀 I’m interested in all things data science, but specifically machine learning
-- 🌱 I’m currently learning DL principles and advanced OOP concepts
+- 🌱 I’m currently learning DL principles
 - 📫 How to reach me: DM me on [LinkedIn](https://www.linkedin.com/in/alexanderfortman/)

 <!---